Samsung seeks broader chip base as Apple cuts loose

 Chipmakers are increasingly seeking to produce a single chip solution that combines AP, modem chip and connectivity chips that support Wi-Fi, Bluetooth and near-field communication functions, in one chipset.
 This combo-package is popular among low-end smartphones as it allows phone makers to cram various chips into compact devices.

-The explosion of mobile devices has opened a big opportunity to Samsung as Intel Corp (INTC.O), the world's top chipmaker, struggles to crack the mobile processor market dominated by the makers of ARM Holdings ARM.L licensed chips.
+The explosion of mobile devices has opened a big opportunity to Samsung as Intel Corp, the world's top chipmaker, struggles to crack the mobile processor market dominated by the makers of ARM Holdings licensed chips.
 Samsung is the biggest maker of ARM-based chips, such as Apple chips and Samsung's Exynos brand.

 Intel's market share in mobile devices is just 1 percent, as UK chip designer ARM holds a near monopoly.